Why Kharkiv, a city known for its poets, has become a key battleground in Ukraine

 “You are killed by Russians, whether you want it or not,” Serhiy Zhadan, one of Ukraine’s most famous poets, wrote Sunday from his hometown of Kharkiv in a Facebook post thanking those who helped the city’s fighters.
 “Probably you don’t want, I think.”

 Ukrainian forces initially kept Russian fighters to the city’s outside ring, with several social media photos and videos showing destroyed Russian military hardware in Kharkiv’s suburbs.
-On Saturday night and Sunday morning, heavy Russian shelling — primarily from multiple-launch rocket systems — bombarded northeastern parts of the city.
-On Sunday, Russian military vehicles rolled into Kharkiv.
+Saturday night and Sunday morning heavy Russian shelling — primarily from multiple launch rocket systems – bombarded northeast parts of the city.
+On Sunday, Russian military vehicles rolled in to Kharkiv.

 By the afternoon, after hours of firefights, the city was back in Ukrainian hands, at least for now.
-The “Z” that Russia put on its military vehicles to prevent friendly fire had unintentionally made the columns more noticeable to Kharkiv residents: On Telegram channels, they posted the locations of troops they saw entering the city for Ukraine’s military and the Territorial Defense Forces.
+The “Z” Russia put on its military vehicles to prevent friendly fire had unintentionally made the columns more noticeable to Kharkiv residents: On Telegram channels, they posted the locations of troops they saw entering the city for Ukraine’s military and the Territorial Defense.

 Viktor Trubchanov, an activist and member of the local Territorial Defense unit, estimated that the group has at least 700 members.